You are looking for the best OBD2 scanner / best car code reader.

 The Launch Creader 4001 is a comprehensive car code reader.
 By using the Launch Creader 4001, you can check the engine and turn off the check engine light.

-This device is able to extract information from your car’s computer system.
+This device can extract information from your car’s computer system.
 It can read and clear up diagnostic trouble codes from your engine.
 The reader can also assess the readiness status of your I/M and stream live engine data.

 In addition to decoding vehicle information and displaying it to you, this OBDII code reader can also decode freeze frame data.